Salespeople use a range of tactics including 'objection handling' to persuade you to buy a product or service you may not want or need.

 Unfortunately, not all salespeople or companies take this modern 'customer service' approach to selling and instead prioritise greed over the customer.

-This is currently being highlighted by the banking royal commission, which recently released an interim report detailing Commissioner Hayne's findings thus far on the conduct by financial services entities that's brought public attention and condemnation.
+This was highlighted by the banking royal commission, which released an interim report in 2018 and a final report in 2019 detailing Commissioner Hayne's findings on the conduct by financial services entities that's brought public attention and condemnation.

-The interim report highlights issues in mortgage broking and insurance policies.
+The reports highlight issues in mortgage broking and insurance policies.
 For example, where salespeople sell or recommend products that may benefit the broker with higher commission rather than the customer's needs.

 "The conduct identified by entities as misconduct or conduct falling short of community standards and expectations affects individuals.
 As the evidence adduced in the first round of hearings showed, the effects can be profound," the interim report reads.